Greece Moments Greece Moments

 Want more restaurant recommendations for Astypalea?

-→ In our Google map you will find all 25 cafés and taverns on the island that we have tested and recommended, as well as our best Astypalea Travel Tips:
+→ In our Google map you will find all 25 cafés and tavernas on the island that we have tested and recommended, as well as our best Astypalea travel tips:

 Astypalea Karte Sehenswuerdigkeiten Straende Restaurants

-🗺️ Astypalea Map: This card includes all Astypalea Highlights, 48 Places to Visit & Insider Tips, 13 Beaches & Bays, as well as personal recommendations for 25 restaurants & cafes.
-Ideal for holiday planning and local navigation.
-Can be used for smartphone, tablet and PC/Mac.
+🗺️ Astypalea Map: This map includes all Astypalea highlights, 48 places to visit & insider tips, 13 beaches & bays, as well as personal recommendations for 25 restaurants & cafes.
+Ideal for holiday planning and getting around on the island.
+Compatible with smartphones, tablets and PC/Mac.
 Click here and start using it right away: To the Astypalea map

 #8 Best time to visit Astypalea

-The tourism season on Astypalea usually starts relatively late around the beginning of June.
-You can also visit the island in May, but you have to be prepared for the fact that many cafes and restaurants are still closed and no boat trips are yet offered.
+The tourism season on Astypalea usually starts relatively late, around the beginning of June.
+You can also visit the island in May, but you should be prepared for the fact that many cafes and restaurants are still closed and no boat trips are offered yet.

-In Mid-June the bars of the island are gradually opening.
+By mid-June the island’s bars are gradually opening up.
 When we were there in mid-June, most of the taverns and cafes were already open.
-Nevertheless, there were hardly any holidaymakers on site, although the weather was fantastic.
-Only the sea was still a bit too cool for swimming, but that didn’t stop our little one from jumping into the cool water almost every day at Steno Beach.
+Nevertheless, there were hardly any holidaymakers around, even though the weather was fantastic.
+The sea was still a little too cool for swimming, but that didn’t stop our little one from jumping into the cool water almost every day at Steno Beach.

 Weather on Astypalea: Here we have compiled all the important information about the weather in Greece for you → Weather in Greece